Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - template (optional)

 - the piece of the bag fabric where you want your pocket to be placed.
-That could be the outside of your bag, typically the back or the lining, front or back piece of the lining, either one works.
+That could be the outside of your bag (on the main fabric), typically the back or the lining, front or back piece of the lining, either one works.

 - piece of fabric for the pocket.